microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 #### `store`

-True if the current rule is not used alone to filter the defective machine, but will be used by other subsequent rules.
-False(default) if this rule is used to label the defective machine directly.
+ - True: the current rule is not used alone to filter the defective machine, but will store some temporary data which will be used by other subsequent rules.

+    - If store is True and criteria/function are not None in the rule, it will store how many metrics in this rule meet the criteria into lable["rule_name"], for example lable["rule_name"]=2 means 2 metrics are identified as defective in this rule;
+    - If store is True and criteria/function are None, it will store the dict of {metric_name: values} of the metrics into lable["rule_name"]

+ - False (default): this rule is used to label the defective machine directly.

 #### `function`